Sweater Closet Storage 101 – Organization Tips

 Sweater Storage 101

 3. If you like to see your sweaters and want them handy, keep them in stacks on a closet shelf divided by a shelf divider.
 This prevents stacks from imploding.
-In this image (right) from The Container Store, you see the shelf dividers separating the handbags.
+In this image (right) from an organization store, you see the shelf dividers separating the handbags.
 There are several styles and they aren’t expensive.
 You can use them all over the house including the linen closet and the pantry.

 4. If you have a walk-in closet you might use a stack of clear storage drawers on the floor or keep a few on a shelf side by side.
 These drawers add protection for your sweaters from dust.
 If you have a lot, keep them separated by type as well: v-neck, button down, turtle neck etc. Your height may be a factor here so be sure and have a two-step step stool handy.
 I have one in my kitchen and one in my closet and I’m 5’9” tall!
 They make very narrow ones that can slip into the smallest of spaces.
 Why not use one of those discount coupons you have been saving from Bed, Bath & Beyond and pick one up this week?
 Here’s my favorite mini stool.
 And here’s another tip: Bed Bath & Beyond accepts their coupons even after the expiration date is past.